Understanding Assisted Living Communities

 Specialized Care Options

-How to Evaluate Communities
+How to Evaluate Assisted Living Communities

-What to Observe During Visits
+What to Observe During Your Visit

-- Dining experience — If possible share a meal at the community to personally evaluate food quality, variety, and the overall dining atmosphere
+- Dining experience — If possible, share a meal at the community to personally evaluate food quality, variety, and the overall dining atmosphere

-Important Questions to Ask
+Important Questions to Ask Staff

 Understanding Assisted Living Costs